live-miracles/vmix-master/README.md

 - A vMix-style web panel for common live production controls.
 - Ready-to-use vMix scripts in `vmix-scripts/`.

-> Note: Browsers generally cannot call the vMix API from the hosted HTTPS GitHub Pages site because vMix usually runs over local HTTP.
-For local production use, download or clone this repository and open `public/index.html` from the machine/browser that can reach your vMix systems.
+> Note: Chrome can connect from the hosted HTTPS GitHub Pages site to vMix over HTTP on your local network.
+For local use, clone the `gh-pages` branch or download the ZIP from the `gh-pages` branch, then open `index.html` from the cloned or extracted folder in Chrome.

 ### Development